ceres-solver/ceres-solver/docs/source/nnls_modeling.rst

    .. math:: J = \left . \frac{\partial }{\partial \Delta x} \boxplus(x,\Delta x)\right|_{\Delta x = 0}

    in row major form.

+.. function:: bool MultiplyByJacobian(const double* x, const int num_rows, const double* global_matrix, double* local_matrix) const

+   local_matrix = global_matrix * jacobian

+   global_matrix is a num_rows x GlobalSize  row major matrix. local_matrix is a num_rows x LocalSize row major matrix. jacobian is the matrix returned by :func:`LocalParameterization::ComputeJacobian` at :math:`x`.

+   This is only used by GradientProblem.
+For most normal uses, it is okay to use the default implementation.

 Instances
 ^^^^^^^^^